voxpupuli/puppet-gluster/README.md

 The use of exported resources assume you're using PuppetDB, or some other backing mechanism to support exported resources.

+If a `volumes` parameter is passed, the defined Gluster volume(s) can be created at the same time as the storage pool.
+See the volume defined type below for more details.

 ## Defines ##
 ### gluster::peer ###
 This defined type creates a Gluster peering relationship.
 The name of the resource should be the fully-qualified domain name of a peer to which to connect.
 An optional `pool` parameter permits you to configure different storage pools built from different hosts.